Landlords use commercial tenant screening to choose the right renters for their commercial properties.

 Accordingly, you should decline applications from entities that are not in good standing with their state.

-Dun & Bradstreet is well known in the industry and assigns a business credit score called a PAYDEX score to companies.
+Dun & Bradstreet is well-known in the industry.
+It assigns companies a business credit score called a PAYDEX score.

 When you run a credit check with Dun & Bradstreet, you will receive a PAYDEX score from 1 to 100 based on your tenant’s creditworthiness and past payment performance.